 After the turkey has been smoking for about 90 minutes, go ahead and take that cooking spray you used earlier and give a nice fresh coat to the turkey skin.
 This will help it crisp up more in the last half of the smoke.

 This is also a good time to insert an external temperature probe so that you can monitor the internal temperature of the bird.

 For our 12 lb. whole turkey, it took between 3-3.5 hours to reach the correct internal temperature.
 Obviously the amount of time your turkey will take will be determined by its size.

-Once the turkey has reached an internal temperature of 165 in the thickest part of the breast and about 180 in the thigh, it is time to remove it from the grill and tent it with aluminum foil.
+Once the turkey has reached an internal temperature of 165 in the thickest part of the breast and about 180 in the thigh and we double-check it with our instant-read thermometer, it is time to remove it from the grill and tent it with aluminum foil.
 We suggest allowing at least 30 minutes for the turkey to rest

 We hope you give it a try this season.
 And if you don’t want to risk it all on the big day, go grab a turkey for a trial run ahead of time.